jonlpersson/ed-latimore/site/_posts/2022-04-10-how-to-be-an-adult-6-things-to-stop-doing.md

 ## 4\.
 You know how to delay gratification

-You're not an adult if you can't delay gratification in the pursuit of something greater.
+You’re not an adult if you can’t delay gratification in the pursuit of something greater.

-Kids throw tantrums when they don't immediately get what they want.
+Kids throw tantrums when they don’t immediately get what they want.
 Furthermore, children can quit and rely on their parents when life is hard.

 While this is not a good habit for children to develop, they still have the option because part of being a child is learning what behaviors to develop and what behaviors to avoid.